Edmonton LRT: Rolling stock

 The Valley Line uses low-floor Bombardier/Alstom Flexity Freedom vehicles.
 The vehicles used in Edmonton are composed of seven articulated segments, and run as single trains or may be coupled together.
-Forty six more low-floor LRT vehicles were ordered in 2021 from Hyundai Rotem for the Valley Line, to be put in service when the West extension to Lewis Farms opens.
+Forty-six more low-floor LRT vehicles were ordered in 2021 from Hyundai Rotem for the Valley Line, to be put in service when the West extension to Lewis Farms opens, with the first of these vehicles being delivered in August 2025.
+These low-floor vehicles are 42.3 m long and have 78 seats, of which 20 are marked for priority use.